-The University of Oregon distributes a notice of the availability of this Campus Security and Fire Safety Report by October 1 of each year to every member of the university community (for 2020, this deadline was extended to December 31 due to the COVID-19 pandemic).
+The University of Oregon distributes a notice of the availability of this Campus Security and Fire Safety Report by October 1 of each year to every member of the university community.
 The report may be viewed on the university's Clery website.
 Fire, crime and disciplinary referral statistics are at the end of the report; scroll down to desired page or use the links within the Table of Contents.